 By becoming a living organ donor, you can save a life.
-Alberta has Living Donor Programs for Liver, Kidney & Lung.
-This video will introduce you to the Programs and help you take that first step in becoming a living donor.
+Alberta has living donor programs for liver, kidney, and lung donation.
+This video will introduce you to these programs and help you take that first step in becoming a living donor.

-You can improve someone’s quality of life by donating a portion of your liver.
-Learn about becoming a living liver donor.
-This video talks about the testing required, the surgery, the risks and benefits of becoming a living liver donor and the recovery period.
+You can save a life by donating part of your liver.
+This video talks about the testing required, the surgery, the risks and benefits of becoming a living liver donor and the recovery period after surgery.

-Learn what an islet transplant is.
-Find out what to expect during the work-up phase prior to the transplant.
+Learn what an islet transplant is and if it’s right for you.
+Find out about referrals to the Islet Transplant Program and what to expect during the work-up phase before the transplant.

-Knowing what to expect when you receive an islet transplant can help reduce anxiety and make you feel more comfortable.
-This video will help you to understand what the risks of the procedure are and learn what the routine follow-up is when you go home after your transplant.
+Knowing what to expect when you get an islet transplant can help reduce anxiety and make you feel more comfortable.
+This video will help you to understand how the islet transplant happens, what the risks of the procedure are, and what happens when you go home after your transplant.

 Author: Transplant Services, Alberta Health Services

 This material is not a substitute for the advice of a qualified health professional.
 This material is intended for general information only and is provided on an "as is", "where is" basis.
 Although reasonable efforts were made to confirm the accuracy of the information, Alberta Health Services does not make any representation or warranty, express, implied or statutory, as to the accuracy, reliability, completeness, applicability or fitness for a particular purpose of such information.
 Alberta Health Services expressly disclaims all liability for the use of these materials, and for any claims, actions, demands or suits arising from such use.